r-pufky/docs/source/operating-systems/windows/10/20H2/standalone/telemetry.rst

   After every major windows update, verify these settings.

 .. note::
-  As of 20H2, only :term:`GPO`'s are covered, unless the option cannot be set or enforced via GPO.
+  As of 20H2, only :term:`GPO`'s are covered, unless the value0 cannot be set or enforced via GPO.
 A reference link is provided to determine the appropriate :term:`Registry` value to use.